 Be sure to follow Molly on Twitter!

 My journey in the written word.
 Therefore, I plan to keep a journal in 2023 to document my progress.
-I will call entry 37: Playing Catch Up.
+I will call this post Entry 156: Taking a Break.